Pathways to Parks Timeline | Cal Parks

 California State Library Parks Pass at Risk

 Ongoing funding for the popular California State Library Parks Pass was not included in Governor Newsom’s proposed fiscal year 2025 budget.
-This means that if the state budget is not amended to include this funding, the program will cease in December 2024, once the 34,000 passes currently deployed in California public libraries expire.
+This meant that if the state budget was not amended to include this funding, the program would cease in December 2024, once the 34,000 passes currently deployed in California public libraries expired.

 California Capitol